ArmaanSethi/facebook-messages-parser-grapher/README.md

   b.
 Click the down arrow beside the question mark button
   c.
 Click "Settings"
   d.
 From the left sidebar click "Your Facebook Information"
   e.
-Click "Download Your Information"
+Click "Download Your Information"(all data, high quality)
   f.
-Make sure the formatting is "HTML" or "Json" - Remember which format you choose.
+Make sure the formatting is "JSON" or "HTML" - Remember which format you choose.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"Json" is __a lot__ faster than "HTML"
   g.
 Download all of your Facebook data

 3. Place the unzipped download of your Facebook data into the same folder as this repository.